 The Missouri Developmental Disabilities Council and similar Councils in all 50 states are established by PL 106--402 to assure that individuals with developmental disabilities and their families participate in the design of and have access to needed community services and supports that promote self-determination, independence, productivity, and integration and inclusion in all facets of community life.
 The Councils are charged with accomplishing this work through advocacy, capacity building, and systems change activities.
 The Missouri Developmental Disabilities Council advocates on behalf of individuals with developmental disabilities and their families, but more importantly, provides leadership training and other resources that assist individuals with developmental disabilities and families in becoming effective legislative advocates for themselves and others.

-While the Council follows all legislation and policies that may affect the lives and services of individuals with developmental disbilities and their families, the following are the Council's priorites for 2014:
+While the Council follows all legislation and policies that may affect the lives and services of individuals with developmental disbilities and their families, the following are the Council's priorites:

 - Transition individuals from nursing homes and habilitation centers to the community;